cabforum/netsec/docs/NSR.md

 **Risk Assessment**: A formal process that:

-   1. Identifies and documents foreseeable internal and external threats to the CA Infrastucture that could result in:
+   1. Identifies and documents foreseeable internal and external threats to the CA Infrastructure that could result in:
       * unauthorized access to the CA Infrastructure;
       * disclosure of data stored in the CA Infrastructure;
       * misuse of the CA Infrastructure; or